sigurpol/papi-polkadot-populate/README.md

 ### Chain Limits Validation

-The tool automatically validates all pool operations against live chain parameters before execution:
+The tool automatically validates all pool operations against live chain parameters and existing network state before execution:

 - **MaxPools**: Maximum number of pools allowed on the chain (16 on Paseo)
 - **MaxPoolMembersPerPool**: Maximum members per pool (32 on Paseo)
 - **MaxPoolMembers**: Total pool members across all pools (512 on Paseo)
+- **Current Network State**: Checks existing pools and members to calculate available slots

 If any limits would be exceeded, the tool exits early with clear error messages and suggestions to fix the issue.